jeremy-cowham/recipe-genius/README.md

 This may take a minute or two.

-Lastly, you'll need to sign-up for a *spoonacular* account: https://spoonacular.com/food-api/console.
+Lastly, you'll need to sign up for a *spoonacular* account: https://spoonacular.com/food-api/console.
 You should enter your API key in the `.env` file.
 Run:

 ```bash
 pipenv shell  # activates virtual environment